Synonyms and Related Words for Fanatical

 The adjective 'fanatical' is closely related to the noun 'fanatic,' sharing its etymological roots.
 It also derives from the Latin word 'fanaticus,' which was originally linked to religious fervor and described someone inspired or possessed by a god or goddess.
 This term was derived from 'fanum,' meaning 'temple' or 'shrine,' emphasizing its religious connotations.
 As 'fanatical' made its way into the English language, it retained its connection to extreme devotion but expanded its usage to encompass intense enthusiasm or dedication in any domain, not just religious.
 Therefore, 'fanatical' describes individuals or actions that display an extreme, intense, or excessive level of enthusiasm, dedication, or devotion towards a particular belief, cause, or activity, reflecting its etymological heritage in the concept of fervent inspiration often associated with religious worship.

-Find the meaning of fanatical
+Find the correct meaning of the adjective fanatical:

 Try Again!